prisma/prisma/docs/limitations.md

 - Realtime API or subscriptions (In the future (after GA), Prisma will have an events engine that might enable this feature, but there is no ETA for this yet) ([tracking issue](https://github.com/prisma/prisma2/issues/298))
 - Go client ("Photon Go") ([tracking issue](https://github.com/prisma/prisma2/issues/571))
+- Using Prisma tools (e.g. Photon or Lift) in combination with a Prisma server/cluster ([tracking issue](https://github.com/prisma/prisma2/issues/370))